Remedies for Sore Throat

 • Rashes

-There are many ways to treat and ease the symptoms of the common viral sore throat.
-Because it’s caused by a virus, antibiotics will not help the common sore throat — but it will help strep throat.
-For mild bouts of sore throat, you can try the following home remedies.
+There are many ways to treat and ease the symptoms of the common sore throat.
+Because it’s caused by a virus, antibiotics won't help.
+But they will help with strep throat, as that's caused by bacteria.
+For mild bouts of sore throat, you can try the following home remedies:

 Get plenty of rest and sleep.
 You should drink a lot of fluids because they prevent dehydration and keep your throat moist.
-Stick to comforting beverages like a simple broth, soup, warm water, or caffeine-free tea with honey.
-Avoid alcohol or any caffeinated drinks like coffee, because they can dehydrate you.
+Stick to comforting beverages such as a simple broth, chicken soup, warm water, or caffeine-free tea.
+Avoid alcohol or any caffeinated drinks, such as coffee, because they can dehydrate you.

-You can use a numbing throat spray or over-the-counter pain relievers, like ibuprofen or acetaminophen, to keep you comfortable as you rest.
-If your sore throat is caused by allergies, you can take over-the-counter antihistamines to decongest your nose and get rid of postnasal drip that may be irritating your throat.
+Use a numbing throat spray or over-the-counter pain relievers, such as ibuprofen (Motrin, Aleve) or acetaminophen (Tylenol) to keep you comfortable as you rest.
+If your sore throat is caused by allergies, take over-the-counter antihistamines to clear your nose and get rid of postnasal drip that may be irritating your throat.

-While you need to check with your doctor before relying on alternative medicines such as herbal teas or lozenges, many of them can be bought over the counter.
-You must find out if there are any interactions with prescription medications or possible risks due to your medical history before you take any herbal remedy.
-Common alternative medicines for sore throat contain licorice root, marshmallow root, and slippery elm.
+Many alternative medicines such as herbal teas or lozenges can be bought over the counter.
+Still, you should check with your doctor before taking them to find out if there are any interactions with prescription medications or possible risks due to your medical history.

-Mix 1/4 teaspoon of salt with a cup of water and gargle.
-You can do this when your throat feels itchy or painful.
+Mix 1/2 teaspoon of salt with a cup (8 ounces) of warm water and gargle.
+Do this whenever your throat feels itchy or painful.
 By using salt, you’re pulling out fluids from your throat tissues, which helps wash the virus out.
 It may also loosen mucus that needs to come out.

-You can suck on ice chips or popsicles to relieve the pain and coughing from a sore throat.
-Over-the-counter lozenges and cough drops work, too — but they’re not recommended for children under the age of two.
+You can suck on ice chips or popsicles to ease the pain and coughing from a sore throat.
+Over-the-counter lozenges and cough drops are soothing as well.
+They often have menthol as an ingredient, which temporarily numbs the throat, reducing the need to cough.

-Use a humidifier in the room where you are resting.
+Use a humidifier in the room where you're resting.
 It will prevent dry air from irritating your sore throat.
 You can also sit in a steamy bathroom for several minutes at a time.
-An air purifier may also help, as people with a sore throat should also avoid airborne irritants like cigarette smoke or some cleaning products.
+An air purifier may help, as people with a sore throat should avoid airborne irritants such as cigarette smoke or some cleaning products.

-You should see a doctor if you suspect you are dealing with strep throat, especially if you have the following symptoms:
+You should see a doctor if you suspect you're dealing with strep throat, especially if you have the following symptoms:

 • Fever